Herbal Medicine 101: A Guide to Buying, Consuming, and Storing

 Storing and Preparing Herbal Medicine

 Store dry ingredients in a cool, dark, and well-ventilated space.
 Avoid placing them under direct sunlight or exposing them to heat or steam.
-Formulas that are moist and sticky ingredients, such as
+Formulas that are moist and sticky ingredients, such as red dates (hong zhao, 红枣), can attract insects, hence, it’s best to refrigerate them to prolong their shelf life.

 Before use, you can grind ingredients into powder and encapsulate them.
 You can also brew or extract them with ethanol.
 If it is in seed form, crush them before boiling.
-Volatile ingredients like
+Volatile ingredients like peppermint leaves (bo he ye, 薄荷叶) on the other hand, should only be put in a pot right before turning off a flame.

 While you may not experience the effects of herbal medicine use overnight, small changes and time can help you understand your body and what it requires to stay healthy and balanced.